Saijain/DermAI-WebApp-ClassifySkinConditions/README.md

 # DermAI

-A web application for dermatological disease classification using deep learning.
-This application uses a trained Keras model to classify skin conditions from uploaded images.
+A web application for dermatological disease classification using ResNet 50 CNN model.
+This application uses a tweaked trained model to classify skin conditions from uploaded images.

 ## Features